Seattle narrows in on offer for Mercer Mega Block, but process under wraps

 The Alliance’s members, including the Sierra Club’s Seattle chapter, Real Change, the Transit Riders Union and 350 Seattle, say the Mega Block is uniquely suited for affordable-housing development due to its location near amenities, jobs, transit and services.

-Many South Lake Union apartment buildings are too expensive for the janitors, security officers and waiters who work in the neighborhoods.
+Many South Lake Union apartment buildings are too expensive for the janitors, security officers and waiters who work in the neighborhood.
 The city could transfer the site to a nonprofit at a steep discount.

 “We believe this public land should be used to further the city’s environmental-justice mission,” said Leah Missik, a Sierra Club board member.
 “More affordable housing is what we need to make sure people don’t have to drive long distances to get to work.”